Counterprogramming (television): Professional wrestling

-One of the earliest prominent examples of counterprogramming in professional wrestling occurred in 1987, when the World Wrestling Federation (WWF, now WWE) scheduled its new pay-per-view (PPV) Survivor Series on Thanksgiving evening, going head-to-head with Jim Crockett Promotions's (JCP) Starrcade, which was their flagship annual event.
+One of the earliest prominent examples of counterprogramming in professional wrestling occurred in 1987, when the World Wrestling Federation (WWF, now WWE) scheduled its new pay-per-view (PPV) Survivor Series on Thanksgiving evening, airing against Jim Crockett Promotions's (JCP) Starrcade, which was their flagship annual event.
 WWF owner Vince McMahon made carriage of the following year's WrestleMania IV contingent on carrying Survivor Series; as a result, few cable companies elected to carry Starrcade.
-WWF would also air the first Royal Rumble event in January 1988 on the cable channel USA Network against JCP's Bunkhouse Stampede PPV; Crockett would retaliate by scheduling the first Clash of the Champions on TBS against WrestleMania IV.
+WWF would also air the first Royal Rumble event in January 1988, on the cable channel USA Network against JCP's Bunkhouse Stampede PPV; Crockett would retaliate by scheduling the first Clash of the Champions on TBS against WrestleMania IV.
 The squabbling diluted the profits of the promotions and cable companies alike, leading to JCP's near-bankruptcy and eventual purchase by TBS owner Ted Turner, who reformed JCP into World Championship Wrestling (WCW).
 Due to the intervention of cable companies, WWF and WCW were not permitted to schedule major shows against each other.
-The only exception was when WCW scheduled Clash of the Champions VI: Ragin' Cajun against WrestleMania V in April 1989 at the direct behest of the cable companies, who were locked in a dispute with McMahon regarding carriage fees; after the dispute was resolved, the cable companies allowed WCW to run Clash of the Champions on cable television.
+The only exception was when WCW scheduled Clash of the Champions VI: Ragin' Cajun against WrestleMania V in April 1989, at the direct behest of the cable companies, who were locked in a dispute with McMahon regarding carriage fees; after the dispute was resolved, the cable companies allowed WCW to run Clash of the Champions on cable television.

-In 1995, WCW began to schedule a live, weekly show on TNT, Monday Nitro, to compete directly with the WWF's recently-launched Raw on USA Network, resulting in an intense rivalry dubbed the "Monday Night War".
+In 1995, WCW began to schedule a live, weekly show on TNT, Monday Nitro, to compete directly with the WWF's then recently-launched Monday Night Raw on USA Network, resulting in an intense rivalry dubbed the "Monday Night War".
 Aided by WCW's popular New World Order (nWo) stable featuring Hulk Hogan (who had joined WCW in 1994 after leaving the WWF), Nitro regularly beat Raw in viewership for 84 consecutive weeks.
 In 1997, the WWF began to shift its programming in a mature direction dubbed the "Attitude Era" to compete with WCW.
 By April 1998, bolstered by the popularity of performers such as Stone Cold Steve Austin, and Austin's in-universe feuds with McMahon, Raw began to overtake Nitro in viewership for the first time since 1996.